 It's time to brush up on your knowledge of discontinued and uncommon US currency denominations!
 In this post, we'll introduce you to six more obscure denominations that are no longer in circulation and provide a brief history of each.
 So, get ready to learn something new - and maybe pick up a few dollars along the way.

-Several obsolete and discontinued US currency denominations are worth money to collectors.
+Several obsolete and discontinued US coin denominations are worth money to collectors.
 Here are some of the most common ones:

 In the early days of America, the currency was incredibly diverse.
 Bills ranged from $1 to $10,000.
 Today, we only have bills in denominations of $1, $5, $10, $20, $50, and $100.